What Is a Grantor Trust?

 The Role of the Grantor

 A grantor typically acts as trustee of his own revocable living trust, retaining the power to control its income and assets.
 A grantor can name or change the trust's beneficiaries, and he can decide who receives trust income.
-He can manage stock options for the trust and control trust fund investments.
-Because the grantor personally reserves all these rights, any income the trust generates is taxed to him personally.
+He/she can manage stock options for the trust and control trust fund investments.
+Because the grantor personally reserves all these rights, any income the trust generates is taxed to him/her personally.

 Revocable Living Trusts vs. Irrevocable Living Trusts